 - Meet all requirements of the women-owned contracting program

 - Be owned and controlled by one or more women, each with a personal net worth less than $750,000 and adjusted gross income average of $350,000 over the previous three years.

 - Applicant(s) must have $6 million or less in personal assets

-Third-party certification is offered by the following SBA-approved organizations.
-Please contact these organizations directly for requirements.
+Third-party certification is offered by four SBA-approved organizations.
+This option requires payment Please contact these organizations directly for requirements.